X

 This may be true even if the child’s other parent claims the dependency exemption.

-Generally, filing as head of household lower your tax rate and raise your standard deduction when compared to filing as single or married filing separately.
+Generally, filing as head of household will lower your tax rate and raise your standard deduction when compared to filing as single or married filing separately.

 Additionally, if your spouse has passed away and you have a qualifying child, you may be able to file as a qualifying widow(er) with dependent child for two years following the death of your spouse.